How To Become A Business Analyst

 Your first job will be challenging enough without explaining your role to your employer!
 Some job ads will request this type of experience and you can filter these out unless you want to do some coding or project management!
 Also, if they request technical experience which you don’t have, don’t apply for the role.
 There should be plenty of roles which don’t expect technical knowledge.

-If needed you can seek out professional business analysis interview preparation and resume / CV guidance and advice on the common business analyst interview questionsOpens in a new tab..
+If needed you can seek out professional business analysis interview preparation and resume / CV guidance and advice on the common business analyst interview questions.

 Demonstrate Your Credibility

-Consider how to structure your resume / CV and what will be relevant for a business analysis roleOpens in a new tab.:
+Consider how to structure your resume / CV and what will be relevant for a business analysis role:

-• IIBA membership – shows your commitment to the role;
+- IIBA membership – shows your commitment to the role;

-• Demonstrate familiarity with BABOK (Business Analysis Book Of Knowledge Opens in a new tab.– free to IIBA members) – this is mainly for the interview.
+- Demonstrate familiarity with BABOK (Business Analysis Book Of Knowledge – free to IIBA members) – this is mainly for the interview.
 Not every employer will be familiar with IIBA or BABOK but the tasks and activities described are still part of the business analysis role whether the employer as heard of it or not;

-• Demonstrate familiarity with business analysis fundamentals – your resume should show specific examples of when you have undertaken BA tasks and your level of success.
+- Demonstrate familiarity with business analysis fundamentals – your resume should show specific examples of when you have undertaken BA tasks and your level of success.
 You should consider all your experience even if it was unpaid work; tasks undertaken without having the business analyst ‘title’; or not part of a job;

-• This should include all of the following where you have relevant experience:
+- This should include all of the following where you have relevant experience:

-• Interviewing experience;
+- Interviewing experience;

-• Listening skills, especially active listening; facilitation experience (e.g. brainstorming, walk throughs, focus groups);
+- Listening skills, especially active listening; facilitation experience (e.g. brainstorming, walk throughs, focus groups);

-• Data gathering – surveys, questionnaires;
+- Data gathering – surveys, questionnaires;

-• Team work skills – collaboration, flexibility, helping others and knowing how to ask for help;
+- Team work skills – collaboration, flexibility, helping others and knowing how to ask for help;

-• Relationship building (e.g. senior and junior colleagues);
+- Relationship building (e.g. senior and junior colleagues);

-• Negotiation – achieving consensus over prioritising requirements, resolving conflicts;
+- Negotiation – achieving consensus over prioritising requirements, resolving conflicts;

-• Communication skills, written and verbal – ability to express yourself simply and concisely to different audiences using words and models (any type of model)
+- Communication skills, written and verbal – ability to express yourself simply and concisely to different audiences using words and models (any type of model)

-• Demonstrate familiarity with the industry – you may or may not be familiar with the industry sector in which you are applying for a job.
+- Demonstrate familiarity with the industry – you may or may not be familiar with the industry sector in which you are applying for a job.
 Regardless, you should attempt to demonstrate how your past experience is relevant to the industry sector in which you will be working;

-• Detail any training or assessments you have taken;
+- Detail any training or assessments you have taken;

-• Tailor your resume / CV to fit each job application or your chances of success will be reduced;
+- Tailor your resume / CV to fit each job application or your chances of success will be reduced;

-• Attend interviews; you should be able to confidently discuss experiences from your past where you applied business analysis skills.
+- Attend interviews; you should be able to confidently discuss experiences from your past where you applied business analysis skills.
 Be honest about the gaps in your knowledge but don’t draw attention to them;

-• Make it clear that you are committed to your professional development through participation in IIBA, ongoing ad hoc training and mentoring.
+- Make it clear that you are committed to your professional development through participation in IIBA, ongoing ad hoc training and mentoring.

-One of the common questions that is often asked for junior or aspiring business analyst is: how I should write my business analyst CV / resumeOpens in a new tab. when I only have a few years’ experience or experience gathered from a different role.
+One of the common questions that is often asked for junior or aspiring business analyst is: how I should write my business analyst CV / resume when I only have a few years’ experience or experience gathered from a different role.

-Being prepared for a business analyst interview and understanding the business analysis interview questionsOpens in a new tab. that are common for refreshers, entry level and experienced business analyst will help you obtain the role that you desire.
+Being prepared for a business analyst interview and understanding the business analysis interview questions that are common for refreshers, entry level and experienced business analyst will help you obtain the role that you desire.

 If you follow the steps in this article it will help you on your journey on how to become a successful business analyst with no experience.